Big-Life-Lab/PHES-ODM-sharing/tech-spec.md

 ## SQL query generation

-SQL queries are (recursively) generated from each table node of the AST.
-Values are separated from the query to prevent injections.
-Multiple kinds of queries can be generated for different purposes, including only getting the row-counts or column names.
+SQL queries are (recursively) generated from each table-node of the AST.
+Values are separated to take advantage of [parameterized queries](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html) to prevent SQL injections.
+Multiple kinds of queries can be generated for different purposes, including retrieving only the row-counts or column names.

 - **table**:
     - "select " + recurse(select-child)